Jess2/vue-button-animation/README.md

 * **`hueRotate`** - You can use this prop to filter the color of the button.
 By default, this is `0`.
     You can set the hueRotate between 0 and 359, regardless of whether the type of value is string or number.
+    If you want to know about this feature, please visit [MDN](https://developer.mozilla.org/en-US/docs/Web/CSS/filter-function/hue-rotate()).

     Example:
     ```html